Kequc/nano-records/README.md

 });
 ```

-Persists the given show to the database and behaves very similarly to `db.design.view`.
+Persists the given show to the database and behaves similarly to `db.design.view`.

 ## &#8620; Contribute